osmosis-labs/sqs/README.md

 ### Tokens Resource

-1. GET `/tokens/metadata/:denom`
+1. GET `/tokens/metadata`

 Description: returns oken metadata with chain denom, human denom and precision.
 For testnet, uses osmo-test-5 asset list.
 For mainnet, uses osmosis-1 asset list.
 See `config.json` and `config-testnet.json` in root for details.

-Argument: denom.
-Can either be a human denom or a chain denom.
+Parameter: denoms (optional).
+A list of denoms.
+Can either be human or chain denoms.
+If none given, returns metadata for all denoms.

 Response example: